8fold/site-joshbruce.com/content/public/experiences/finances/content.md

 ## Tools

-1. [Personal Capital](https://www.personalcapital.com) for tracking the majority of my portfolio; some providers can’t be linked, but it gets me close enough.
+1. [Personal Capital](https://www.personalcapital.com) for tracking the majority of my portfolio; some providers can’t be linked, but it’s close enough.
 In particular I appreciate the "You Index" and "Asset Allocation" tools.
-2. [Wave](https://www.waveapps.com) for personal and business accounting.
+2. [Wave](https://www.waveapps.com) for personal and business bookkeeping.
 3. [Stripe](https://stripe.com) and [Square](https://squareup.com/us/en) for payment processing, appointments, and the like.
 4. One insured spending account: All non-business outflows come from this account.
 5. One or more federally insured, interest bearing savings accounts.